brimdata/super/man/src/super.1.md

 | ...
 ```

-Embed a pipe query search in SQL FROM clause:
+Embed a pipe query search in a SQL FROM clause:

 ```
 super -c "